-Commitments to lend additional funds to debtors whose loans were classified as impaired at December 31, 2012 totaled \$712.
+There were no material commitments to lend additional funds to debtors whose loans were classified impaired for the years presented.

 High risk assets consist of impaired loans and other property owned.
 The following table presents these in a more detailed manner than the previous table.
 These nonperforming assets (including related accrued interest) are as follows: